dfinity/motoko/design/Units.md

 Using URLs for the imports allows for future extensions (e.g. via additional schemes, or by allowing and giving meaning to the authority, query or fragment part of an URL).

-After interpreting the path `foo` relative to the current directory resp. the package directory, the compiler resolves it to a file by considering the following file locations:
+After interpreting the path `foo` relative to the current directory resp. the package directory, the compiler resolves paths that end in a slash to a file called `lib.as` inside that directory and treats other paths verbatim.

-1. `foo.wasm`
-2. `foo/lib.wasm`
-3. `foo.as`
-4. `foo/lib.as`

-It is an error there is any doubt about whether the file or directory resolution is used (i.e. it is an error if 1+2, 1+4, 3+2 or 3+4 exist).
-Otherwise, the compiler picks the first existing file in this list, prefering `.wasm` over `.as`.

-If the import URL ends with a slash (e.g. `import "foo/"`), then only locations 2. and 4. are considered.
+For example `lib/foo/` resolves to `lib/foo/lib.as`, and `lib/foo.as` resolves to exactly that path.

 ### Programs